unforced/concrete/.concrete/system.md

    - Link to these conversations from the relevant milestone file
    - Include a brief description of what the conversation covered
    - Ensure key decisions are reflected in the appropriate milestone file
+   - Only create these after user confirmation of accuracy

 4. **Ideation Documents**: Use the `.concrete/ideation/` folder for both user and AI thoughts, concepts, and brainstorming.
    - Create focused documents for specific aspects of the project